 Crown Bees has a number of bee houses and accessories to get you started on “keeping” these gentle solitary bees.
 I’m partial to the Raindrop house as I think it’s a beautiful addition to the garden, but they carry a variety of structures to suit every style.

 (As an aside, please avoid the $20 made-in-China knockoff with woven bamboo sides.
 Yes, it looks cute, but it will last as long as $20 lasts you and does not come from a company that actually cares about native bees and your success with them.
 Ethically, I feel better supporting a company like Crown Bees in this regard.)

 I also recommend signing up for their Bee-Mail, which sends you email reminders on what to do and when to do it throughout the year.
 Very helpful as I venture into this new territory of native bees!

 This post is brought to you by Crown Bees.
-Thank you for supporting the brands that support Garden Betty.
+Thank you for supporting the sponsors that support Garden Betty.